jessikadg/nextjs-spacex-api/README.md

 ❌ No Atomic Design Principles - but uses Reactive Components<br/>
 ❌ Limited tests<br/>
 ❌ No Search Engine Optimization<br/>
+❌ Date parsing for display such as monment.js<br/>

 ## How to run it locally